MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-ndis-packet-timestamping.md

 The TaggedTransmitSw flag is analogous to the TaggedTransmitHw flag but corresponds to software timestamps, i.e. if the capability is supported and enabled then NDIS_NBL_FLAGS_CAPTURE_TIMESTAMP_ON_TRANSMIT flag should be checked in NblFlags field of the NBL, and if so a transmit time software timestamp should be generated for such a NBL.

-# Reporting NDIS timestamping capabilities
+# Reporting NDIS timestamping capabilities (and current configuration)

 Miniport drivers need to indicate the NIC's hardware timestamping capabilities and the miniport driver's software timestamping capabilities (as well as the current configuration of the timestamping capabilities) to NDIS and overlying drivers.
 (Both of these would be reported to the operating system through status indications).

+(For more information on indicating (?) the driver's current configuration of the timestamping capabilities, see (ADD LINK).)

 The support for NDIS timestamping capabilities is enabled or disabled through the setting of the **\*PtpHardwareTimestamp** and **\*SoftwareTimestamp** standardized INF keywords.
 For more information about these keywords, see [**Standardized INF Keywords for NDIS packet timestamping**](standardized-inf-keywords-for-ndis-packet-timestamping.md).

-Add indication info...

-* Add inf info?

 When NDIS calls the miniport driver's [*MiniportInitializeEx*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) function, the driver indicates its hardware and software timestamp capabilities by following these steps:

+**Should add to status indication page instead? ..... maybe not? this is higher lievel kinda.. they are close.
+All the info in this second is reall yon the status indication page anyway.
+IS this topic repetiive?
+I think you should probably move the below back. just keep this high level, rules to do with both...**
 1. The driver initializes an [**NDIS_TIMESTAMP_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities) structure with the NIC's hardware and software timestamp capabilities.
 The  driver sets the members of the **NDIS_TIMESTAMP_CAPABILITIES** structure  as follows:
     * The miniport driver uses the **TimestampFlags** field to indicate the hardware and software timestamp capabilities of the NIC hardware and miniport.